wmemorgan/stock-price-checker/README.md

 # Stock Price Checker

-A REST API that retrieves the latest stock price and monitors if it has been previously selected.
+A REST API for checking the latest stock prices of publicly traded companies.

 ---
 ### Development